-Whether you’re travelling abroad for the first time or you're a seasoned traveller, always plan ahead.
+Whether you’re travelling abroad for the first time or you're a seasoned traveller, it’s important that you always plan ahead.
 Learn as much as you can about the country you’re travelling to.
-Although English is the main language of communication, try to learn a few phrases in the local language spoken in the country that you are visiting.
+Although English is the main language of communication, try to learn a few phrases in the local language spoken in the country that you’re visiting.

 Health and Security